 After a period working as commercial photographer, shooting digitally and feeling exhausted by the long hours of editing, she started to work at Photofusion, a camera club that reignited her love for analogue.

 There she received a providential gift from a stranger: a bag full of expired film rolls that she took together with her analogue camera on a six months trip to Italy, India and Bali in search of a reality that does not need retouching.

 During this trip she felt overwhelmed by the beauty of her surroundings and she instinctively started to allow her eyes to wander and her body to move through space, and shoot multiple exposure images, feeling a deep sense of liberation.

 The combination between her passion for travels and photography originated a visual and conceptual exploration of the process of investigation and learning through life, in the form of multi-layered dreamy and mesmeric souvenirs.
 She calls them Eyescapes.

 In 2016 she was one of the selected artists of It’s Art Call at DContemporary gallery in London.

-In January 2019 she was one of the selected artists of Arteles residency "Silence, Awareness, Existence" in Haukijarvi, Finland.
+In 2019 she participated to the Arteles residency programme Silence, Awareness, Existence in Finland.

 • • •